-The Crawling-Log in the Optimizer shows you in real time how your website is being analysed from our crawler.
-Thanks to this logfile you'll get exact insights on the crawling status of your Optimizer project.
+The Crawling-Log in the Onpage projects shows you in real time how your website is being analysed from our crawler.
+Thanks to this logfile you’ll get exact insights on the crawling status of your project.
+Video walk-through below.

-In the evaluation “Crawling-Log” the Optimizer-crawler gives you insights on the current ongoing project-crawling.
+In the evaluation “Crawling-Log” the SISTRIX-crawler gives you insights on the current ongoing project-crawling.
 If your crawling is not active, you’ll see the data from the last crawl.

 The first four boxes show you an overview of the most important information.
 If the crawler is currently active, the information on this page will be updated every second.

-- Crawler-Status: Current status of the Optimizer-crawler for this project.
+- Crawler-Status: Current status of the SISTRIX-crawler for this project.
 The possible values are:

 - Queued: The crawler has been started.
 It is currently assigned to a free crawl-server.
 This usually last just a couple of seconds, but it could also last longer for special settings (e.g. very high number of URLs, fixed IP-Address).